 It happened again!
 You blinked and the world changed.
 Don’t feel bad if you didn’t notice (it was hidden in plain sight).
 But whether you saw it or not, all of a sudden the planets realigned, the tectonic plates slipped, the paradigm shifted.

-While you were dealing with your day-to-day affairs, and took to a back seat to design.
-It's 's prediction coming true: “Life is what happens to you while you're busy making other plans.”
+While you were dealing with your day-to-day affairs, function and competency took to a back seat to design.
+It’s John Lennon‘s prediction coming true: “Life is what happens to you while you’re busy making other plans.”

 Remember your old television?
 It broke all the time.
 Tubes would blow, dials would strip, and those funky remote control buttons would stop controlling remotely.
 But today, TVs simply don’t break.
 I’d be willing to bet that your giant flat-panel TV works just as well today as the day you mounted it on the wall.